petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 Loops
 =====

 In programs, it is quite common that you have to repeat some operation(s) several times.
-Often you don't even know in advance how many times you exactly need.
+Often you don't even know in advance how many times you exactly need to do it.
 There is a lanugage construction designed specially for this, called loop.

 There are two types of loops in Python.